Frequently Asked Questions

 Do I need to use power tools to assemble my dollhouse?

-For a tab and slot dollhouse, power tools are not needed for basic assembly.
-Though not necessary, if you plan on doing extensive kit-bashing on your dollhouse, they will make the job easier.
-A simple rotary tool or palm sander can make cutting of your plywood and sanding down doors, to fit openings, much easier and faster.
+For a tab-and-slot dollhouse, power tools are not required for basic assembly.
+However, if you plan to undertake extensive kit-bashing, power tools can make the process easier.
+A simple rotary tool or palm sander can facilitate cutting plywood and sanding doors to fit openings more efficiently.

 What is a "laser cut" dollhouse kit?

-Scale is the defined size ratio between a full size object and its miniature scale version.
-Dollhouses come in a variety of scales.
+Dollhouse scale refers to the defined size ratio between a full-size object and its miniature version.
+Dollhouses come in a variety of scales, with the most popular ones being:

-• Quarter Scale, also referred to as 1:48 or 1/48", means that 1 inch in the dollhouse, equals to 4 feet (42 inches) in life scale.
+• Quarter Scale (1:48 or 1/48") - 1 inch in the dollhouse equals 4 feet (48 inches) in life scale.
 This scale is often used in model railroad displays.

-• Micro Scale or 1/144", is also used in some model railroad displays but is also often used to create a "dollhouse for your dollhouse".
+• Micro Scale (1:144 or 1/144") - Also used in some model railroad displays and to create a "dollhouse for your dollhouse."

-There are many other size scales, but the above scales are the most popular ones for dollhouses.
-The largest dollhouse scale is Playscale, also referred to as 1/6'.
-One inch in this dollhouse equals 6 feet in life scale.
-This scale is used for 11" - 12" fashion dolls.
+The largest dollhouse scale is Playscale (1:6 or 1/6"), where 1 inch in the dollhouse equals 6 feet in life scale.
+This scale is typically used for 11" - 12" fashion dolls.